kyma-project/btp-manager/docs/contributor/05-20-e2e_tests.md

 2. Push the image to the registry.
 3. Create a Kubernetes cluster.
 4. Wait for the BtpOperator OCI module image to be available in the registry.
-5. Wait for the btp-manager image to be available in the registry.
+5. Wait for the BTP Manager image to be available in the registry.
 6. Download the BtpOperator OCI module image.
 7. Install the BTP Manager using `kubectl apply`.
 8. Verify if deployment is in the `Available` state.